-Knowing the number of touch points needed to get through to a buyer is important for B2B revenue generation.
+Knowing the number of touch points you need to get through to a buyer is important for B2B revenue generation.
 It helps marketers and sales people plan their programs and set realistic expectations for the timing of results.
 For example, Janet Campbell, vice-president at TAB, uses a ten to sixteen touch rule.
 She knows that between the marketing and the sales teams’ efforts, a prospect needs to hear the TAB message between ten and sixteen times before a deal will be done.
 Janet, who runs the TAB’s sales function, and her marketing counterpart, Ross Nepean, use that ten to sixteen touch framework to structure TAB’s marketing and sales process and tactics.
 Their combined efforts have to achieve that range of touches, in the right manner and at the right time, to maximize success.

 Every company has a different number of appropriate touches based on its industry and target market.
 And every company has lucky situations where a customer is in the right place and time, and a deal can be done with just a few touches.
 But in general, it now takes more than half a dozen touches, coming across multiple channels, for prospects to even know of a particular company – let alone do business with it.